nickminaev/package-lambda-with-uv-action/README.md

 ## Inputs:

 - `working-directory`: path to the working directory containing the `.python-versionn`, `pyproject.toml` and `uv.lock` (in case there are dependencies) files.
+- `output-package-name`: The name of the output package.
+Default value: `lambda_package`.
 - `max-allowed-package-size-bytes`: The maximum allowed package in bytes.
 Currently equals 250MB.
 - `max-direct-deploy-size-bytes`: The maximum allowed package size in bytes for direct publishing.
 Currently it's 50MB.